skuppers/ft_ping/README.md

 # ft_ping
-A recreation of the famous command.
+A recreation of the famous ping command.